 And they're moving their pawns and they're willing to sacrifice players.

-It doesn't matter.
+Comey, Mueller, it doesn't matter.

 They'll use them, but that's not the bigger game.

-I think we need to begin to play chess a little bit better.
+And I think we need to begin to play chess a little bit better.

-That there are good conservative Republicans.
+Here's the problem, that there are good conservative Republicans.

-Most of them are in the freedom caucus.
+Most of them are in the Freedom Caucus.

 It's just a fact.

-Also, as I I mentioned earlier today, Democrats hide who they really are all the time, what their real agenda is from the American people.
+Also, as I mentioned earlier today, Democrats hide who they really are all the time, what their real agenda is from the American people.

 They do that as a matter of course.